 Tip 5 for Revamping your local SEO Strategy

 Google My Business

 Getting your business listed in Google My Business (GMB) should be an absolute priority.
-More people are using search engines to find out local information about a company, like address, business hours, or the phone number, so a GMB profile filled out and optimized will help.
+More people are using search engines to find out local information about a company, like address, business hours, or phone number, so a GMB profile filled out and optimized will help.

-More traffic is going mobile, especially for your local business, so ensuring the user interface on your mobile website is user friendly will help with local search results.
+More traffic is going mobile, especially for your local business, so ensuring the user interface on your mobile website is user-friendly will help with local search results.